Dimensionless physical constant

+Terminology

-The correct use of the term fundamental physical constant should be restricted to the dimensionless universal physical constants that currently cannot be derived from any other source.
-This precise definition is the one that will be followed here.
+It has been argued the term fundamental physical constant should be restricted to the dimensionless universal physical constants that currently cannot be derived from any other source; this stricter definition is followed here.

-However, the term fundamental physical constant has been sometimes used to refer to certain universal dimensioned physical constants, such as the speed of light c, vacuum permittivity ε0, Planck constant h, and the gravitational constant G, that appear in the most basic theories of physics.
-NIST and CODATA sometimes used the term in this in the past.
+However, the term fundamental physical constant has also been used occasionally to refer to certain universal dimensioned physical constants, such as the speed of light c, vacuum permittivity ε0, Planck constant h, and the Newtonian constant of gravitation G, that appear in the most basic theories of physics.
+NIST and CODATA sometimes used the term in this less strict manner.

 Characteristics

 There is no exhaustive list of such constants but it does make sense to ask about the minimal number of fundamental constants necessary to determine a given physical theory.
-Thus, the Standard Model requires 25 physical constants, about half of them are the masses of fundamental particles (which become "dimensionless" when expressed relative to the Planck mass or, alternatively, as coupling strength with the Higgs field along with the gravitational constant).
+Thus, the Standard Model requires 25 physical constants.
+About half of them are the masses of fundamental particles, which become "dimensionless" when expressed relative to any reference mass (such as the Planck mass or electron mass) or, alternatively, as coupling strength with the Higgs field along with the gravitational constant.